 The shape is important for the prize of the baroque pearl too.
 The most valuable baroque-shaped pearls are the Keshi pearl, the cross pearl (the pearl is formed in the shape of a cross), and the baroque pearls.
 And the larger the pearl the more you pay.
 Some baroque-shaped pearls are not popular with jewelry designers, like the rice pearl.
 They are very cheap, but it takes you ages to bead them since the pearls are so small and the holes hard to find.

 The prices of baroque-shaped pearls when they have all shades of white and pink are ‘normal’, but you pay a lot extra for dark-colored pearls since this color is very rare.
 And when that dark-colored baroque pearl has a stunning luster that reflects light, you pay the jackpot.

 Baroque pearls are trendy pearls.

 It is a pity I could only buy 2 strings since that was all there was available.
-When I came home I saw that on the catwalks in Miland and Paris the jewelry designers showed a lot of large statement necklaces, and a lot of them made of large baroque pearls.
+When I came home I saw that on the catwalks in Miland and Paris, the jewelry designers showed a lot of large statement necklaces, and a lot of them were made of large baroque pearls.
 So (by accident) I bought 2 strings of trendy baroque pearls.
 In my case not because they are trendy, but because they are so tremendously beautiful.

 Shell pearls are most of the time not very popular with fashionistas, they pull their nose when they see a piece of jewelry made of shell pearls.
 So let them be!
 Is choosing shell pearls good or bad?
 In this blog post, I tell you ‘when it is better to choose shell pearls’.
-And I prove to you that shell pearls are not only very beautiful, very durable, but also stunning.
+And I prove to you that shell pearls are not only very beautiful, and very durable, but also stunning.
 Read on.